mgsosna/mattsosna.com/_posts/statistics/2021-06-22-ARIMA-intro.md

 Notice how the seasonal and non-seasonal components look suspiciously similar.
 This is because we actually fit a _separate_ set of autoregressive, integrated, and moving average components on data differenced by some number of lags $s$, the frequency of our seasonality.
 For a model of daily e-commerce profits with strong weekly seasonality, for example, we'd set $s$ = 7.

-Even for highly seasonal time series, we likely still want to include a non-seasonal component or two to improve accuracy.
-You can think of the seasonal component dealing with long-term trends and the non-seasonal component adjusting our predictions for shorter-term variations.

-Let's say we have a SARMA(1,0,0)(1,0,0)(7) model, which just contains a non-seasonal AR(1) term and a seasonal AR(1) term.
-The equation would look like this:
+Here's a basic SARMA(1,0,0)(1,0,0)(7) model, which contains both seasonal and non-seasonal autoregressive terms.

 $$y_t = c + \alpha_1y_{t-1} + \phi_1y_{t-7} + \epsilon_t$$

-This model is saying that we care about the previous value, _as well as_ the value 7 lags ago.
+This model says that the current value $y_t$ is a function of a constant $c$ plus the previous value $y_{t-1}$ multiplied by a coefficient $\alpha_1$, plus the value seven lags ago $y_{t-7}$ multiplied by a coefficient $\phi_1$, plus white noise $\epsilon_t$.

+Even for highly seasonal time series, our model is likely still more accurate with a non-seasonal component or two: the seasonal component may capture long-term trends while the non-seasonal components adjust our predictions for shorter-term variation.

 ### X: Exogeneous variables
 It's no strange idea to think of incorporating external features to help predict a target $-$ you can't build a predictive model without doing exactly this.
 Time series forecasting is no different.